mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

 variety of fields.
 Unfortunately, not being tied to a department means that the group doesn't have access to the resources of *any* department, and as a student you might not even have access to your *advisor's* department.
-That means that you might not have access to TA positions and internal funding that are reserved for the students of a given department.
+That means that you might not have access to teaching positions and internal funding that are reserved for the students of a given department.

 Student support is better managed and supported by established departments;
 they have probably existed for longer and have a stronger foundation in the